 If you have the Flash plug-in installed on your computer, you can protect yourself in one of two ways:

-- Update it.
 Adobe recently released an update to correct known security problems with Flash.
 If you have not already done so, you should download the new version of Adobe Flash to make sure your interactions on Firefox and Facebook are secure.